18F/guides/content/ux-guide/research/plan.md

 ### Research questions

 Research questions are high-level questions that reflect what you want to learn to make better evidence-based decisions.
 Research questions are different from interview questions.
 Research questions should be relevant, actionable, and practical.
 They should also be [ethical]({{ '../../research/ethics/' | url }}): consider whether answering your research questions would put participants in a compromising position.
 For example, studying the degree to which participants adhere to a law or policy enforced by the researcher’s own office or institution could jeopardize participants’ careers and/or pose authority and coercion issues.
 Take care when asking participants questions that might unintentionally exclude or harm interviewees.
-It’s your responsibility to make sure that participants' experience in your research session as smooth and painless as possible expecially when asking about what isn’t working about a product/service, or bringing up potentially sensitive emotional experiences.
+It’s your responsibility to make sure that a participant's experience in your research session is as smooth and painless as possible, particularly when asking about what isn’t working about a product/service or bringing up potentially sensitive emotional experiences.

 - **Bad question:** How do we get unemployed adults interested in our website?
 (This question is bad because it isn’t directly focused on users and their goals; it also assumes that a website is the right solution for unemployed adults.)